NASA-JSC-Robotics/phoebe_bridgeback_ws/README.md

 ## The Pixi Workflow

 > [!WARNING]
-> The pixi workflow is experimental and intended to development use only.
+> The pixi workflow is experimental and intended for development use only.

 We also provide a [pixi/robostack](https://prefix.dev) build for compiling on baremetal in consistent, isolated environments.
 Be sure to install the latest (after 0.65.0) release of the tool.